Attention InsightMay 29, 2019

 Once I had a bunch of components nailed down I started quickly prototyping the views for the dashboard and publishing the changes right away on now.sh so that they could start looking at it and getting early feedback about what I was working on.
 Once the first flows were done, I moved on the next one until I had all the views already created an using mocked data in redux.
 After all that effort, once the API was ready to be used, I started integrating the authentication flow, account creation and data retrieval into the store.
 So was a pretty painless process, that helped us catch a few bugs in the backend and in the UI side.
 After that was just a lot of fine tuning, getting animations right, tweaking copy and writting tests to ensure that the product worked fine.

 - React 16.8 with hooks pretty much everywhere

-- Also used react-router, redux, and redux-starterkit: This allowed me to quickly prototype the whole data flow and state management for the app really quickly since it was the techs I’m most used to use.
+- Also used react-router, redux, and redux-toolkit: This allowed me to quickly prototype the whole data flow and state management for the app really quickly since it was the techs I’m most used to use.

 - I wrote a little API wrapper for dealing with their Laravel API using axios.